Syndicate

 Then, you go ahead and comment out the whole preprocess function.
 Preprocess functions are for template files only.

 Next, you write your theming function.
 This consists in moving the code from the commented-out preprocess function to a new function you call garland_contact_mail_page($form).
 In that new function, you replace all mention of $vars['form'] with $form.
 A 'find and replace' tool will be quite useful here.
-What the theming function must return is themed content.
+What the theming function must do is return themed content.
 Hence, you delete the line of code which consisted in adding a variable to $vars, and place the following 'return' instruction in its place:

 <?php